saksysus/MakerMania-2026-TinkerTribe/README.md

 - Low-cost and beginner-friendly hardware.
 - Easy to expand with more games later.

+## 🔍 SCAMPER Analysis

+### 🔄 Substitute

+Replace expensive graphical displays with a compact 8×8 LED matrix.

+### 🤝 Combine

+Combine gaming, embedded programming, and display control into a single platform.

+### 🛠️ Adapt

+Adapt classic retro gaming concepts into a simple embedded system.

+### ✨ Modify

+Modify traditional Tetris and memory games to fit an 8×8 display.

 ## ⚙️ Working Principle

 When powered on, the ESP32 initializes the LED matrix, buttons, and menu system.
 The player uses buttons to select between the available games.